Skip to main contentClick to view our Accessibility Policy linkDiscount Tire Home

 Where you place your tire chains depends on what kind of drive train your vehicle has.
 You should attach snow chains to the drive wheel tires.

-Front-wheel drive (FWD) vehicles only need chains on the front two tires.
+• Front-wheel drive (FWD) vehicles only need chains on the front two tires.

-Rear-wheel drive (RWD) vehicles only need chains on the back two tires.
+• Rear-wheel drive (RWD) vehicles only need chains on the back two tires.

-Four-wheel drive (4WD) and all-wheel drive (AWD) vehicles need chains on all four tires.
 Tire chains are installed on the drive tires because they control the forward movement of your vehicle.
-Tire chains work by adding additional traction to the drive tires of your vehicle.
-They do this by utilizing the weight of your car to dig into ice and snow.
+Tire chains use the weight of your vehicle to dig into ice and snow and add additional traction.

 Make sure to read the instructions that come with your tire chains for additional information.